rhertzog/distro-tracker/docs/design.rst

 :class:`NewsPanel <distro_tracker.core.panels.NewsPanel>`.

-By default, any messages given to the management command which contains the ``X-PTS-Package`` header are turned into news items with the content type of the news item being ``message/rfc822`` and the content the entire message.
+By default, any messages given to the management command which contains the ``X-Distro-Tracker-Package`` header are turned into news items with the content type of the news item being ``message/rfc822`` and the content the entire message.

 However, it is also possible to implement a vendor-specific function